TEXAS GENERAL LAND OFFICE (GLO)

 Clean Galveston is an all volunteer organization that manages the Adopt-A-Beach cleanup for the GLO.
-Volunteers can sign up online at www.texasadoptabeach.org or just show up at Menard Park at 8:30 for registration and the cleanup is from 9am until noon.
-Each volunteer will be given data cards, gloves, pencils and trash bags.
-We typically have patches, goodies and stickers for fun too.
-All volunteers are advised to dress comfortably, wear closed-toe shoes, and bring sunscreen, hats, bug repellant and plenty of drinking water.
+Volunteers can sign up online at http://www.glo.texas.gov/adopt-a-beach/volunteer/cleanups/index.html .
+You may also come to Menard Park at 8:45 on the day of the event to register and pick up supplies.
+The cleanup is from 9am until noon.
+Volunteers will be given data cards, gloves, pencils and trash bags.
+We typically have patches and stickers for fun too.
+All volunteers are advised to dress comfortably, wear closed-toe shoes, and bring sunscreen, hats and bug repellant.
+Drinking water and a small snack will be provided.
 The Texas General Land Office Adopt-A-Beach Cleanups are held rain or shine!

 The Adopt-A-Beach program is an all-volunteer effort that began in 1986 in an effort to rid Texas beaches of litter.
 Since the program began, more than 476,000 volunteers have removed 9,000 tons (more than 17 million pounds) of trash from the Texas coastline, making it one of the most successful volunteer efforts in the nation.

 Due to tide patterns in the Gulf of Mexico, trash dumped anywhere in the gulf is likely to end up on a Texas beach.
 Volunteers record information such as the source and type of debris collected on data cards.
 This data has been instrumental in the passage of international treaties and laws aimed at reducing the amount of offshore dumping.

 Keeping Texas beaches clean and safe is an economic as well as environmental priority.
 Coastal tourism, a $7 billion industry, and commercial fishing, a $1.9 billion business, demand clean beaches and a healthy gulf to thrive.